fsziegler/GTD-Kanban/README.md

 Purpose: To create a software tool for creative people to organize and track various aspects of their lives, including projects.
 This is conceptually based on two works: David Allen's book ["Getting Things Done"](https://en.wikipedia.org/wiki/Getting_Things_Done) and the Kanban methodology for managing projects, in particular the description of Kanban outlined in ["Personal Kanban"](http://www.personalkanban.com/) by Jim Benson and Tonianne DeMaria Barry.

 ###Getting Things Done
-One thesis in "Getting Things Done" is that if your mind has more than one problem to solve, you will not be effective at solving any of them until you have put them into a "trusted system".
+One thesis in "Getting Things Done" is that if your mind has more than one problem to solve, you will not be effective at solving any of them until you have put them into a "**trusted system**".
 Once you have done this, your mind is clear to focus on one problem at a time.
 GTD has a [workflow](https://en.wikipedia.org/wiki/Getting_Things_Done#/media/File:GTDcanonical.png) for processing all of the tasks, ideas, problems, and goals ("issues") in your mind.

+####GTD Workflow
 If an issue **is not** actionable, you classify it as one of the following:
 -  **Trash**
 -  your **Someday Maybe** list